ronituohino/battle-sheep/docs/design.md

 store the game board in a 2d array mapped to the hex grid with [Axial Coordinates](https://www.redblobgames.com/grids/hexagons/#coordinates-axial).

-The actual state of a tile can be represented with a null value or an integer:
+The actual state of a tile can be represented with an integer:

-- null means a missing tile in the map.
+- -1 means a missing tile in the map.
 - 0 means an empty tile in the map.
 (Tile with no sheep on it)
 - Player 1 sheep are mapped from 001-016.
 (Tile with 1-16 sheep, player 1)
 - Player 2 sheep are mapped from 101-116.
 (Tile with 1-16 sheep, player 2)